-Step 2: Roll the layered roll onto assortment of grains, gently pressing it so that the grains stick to the dough.
+Step 2: Roll the layered roll onto the assortment of grains, gently pressing it so that the grains stick to the dough.

-Step 3: Make a holes, 1” form the top of the roll, on opposite faces.
+Step 3: Make holes, 1” form the top of the roll, on opposite faces.
 Run twine through it and tie a knot to hang it.
 Your bird feeder is ready!!

 A great game to play when bored.
 All you need is green patch.
 Let your child spot as many bugs and insects she can.
 Not only it serves as a great EVS lesson but can also double up as Math fun.

-This is our old favorite.
+This is our old favourite.
 What you need for this game is: